avolites/Data-structures-experiment/README.md

 In this repository, there are data structures experiment programs that are only for study.
 All the codes are written by myself.
 The author will take no responsibility for errors or omissions.

+In the directory /classwork, all my school assignments are there.